CAFA: Class-Aware Feature Alignment for Test-Time Adaptation: Proposed Method

-where $\hat{y}_{t, n}$ indicates the predicted label of the target sample $x_{t, n}$, and $N$ denotes the number of target samples.
-While utilizing $\mathcal{L}_{\text{intra}}$ effectively reduces the intra-class distance, it still decreases the inter-class distance.
-We further elaborate on such a point in Section~\ref{subsec:analysis}.
+where $\hat{y}_{t, n}$ indicates the predicted class of the target sample $x_{t, n}$, and $N$ denotes the number of target samples.
+While utilizing $\mathcal{L}_{\text{intra}}$ effectively reduces the intra-class distance, it still decreases the inter-class distance as shown in Fig.~\ref{fig:analysis} (a) (green line).
+We present our method in the next section that addresses this issue by adopting the loss function to also enlarge the inter-class distance.

-Finally, we also consider the inter-class distance explicitly in addition to the $\mathcal{L}_{\text{intra}}$ which we further explain in Section~\ref{subsec:method_CAFA}.
-The change of the intra- and inter-class distances when our final loss is applied is visualized in Fig.~\ref{fig:motivation} (a) (blue lines).
-Our final loss desirably aligns the source and target distributions by reducing the intra-class distance and enlarging the inter-class distance.
-As also shown in Fig.~\ref{fig:motivation}(b) (red line), our final loss improves the image classification accuracy and class-discriminability compared to the global feature alignment.